 The Takeaway

-How to switch banks does entail some time and paperwork.
-It’s easy to understand why consumers often avoid this task.
+The process of switching banks does entail some time and paperwork.
+So it’s easy to understand why consumers often avoid this task.
 But additional banking features, low or no fees, and a higher interest rate are some of the reasons why making the switch can make sense.
 Choosing a bank that’s a better fit can help improve your overall financial picture.

 Photo credit: iStock/NicolasMcComber